-The selected locations are hydrological hotspots.
+The selected locations were hydrological hotspots.
 At Klepáč mountain (CZ/PL), Pass Lunghin (CH), Witenwasserenstock (CH) and the Plateau de Langres (FR), three major river basins part, leading the water to three different seas.
-In the sourroundings of these “triple points”, we find water reservoirs and sources of various streams and rivers shaping European geography, water supply and, in history, its cultural landscape.
+In the sourroundings of these “triple points”, we found water reservoirs and sources of various streams and rivers shaping European geography, water supply and, in history, its cultural landscape.

-Regina Hügli (project initiator and photographer) and Mathias Plüss (journalist) visited these four triple points and their neighbourhood for several days in 2019 – 2021.
-Key questions of our investigation are the conflicts of interest regarding water usage, management and water quality.
-Conflicts rise from collisions of economical, ecological and sociological points of view.
+Our team, Regina Hügli (project initiator and photographer) and Mathias Plüss (journalist), visited these four triple points and their neighbourhood between 2019 – 2021.
+Key questions of the investigation were the conflicts of interest regarding water usage, management and water quality.
+Conflicts rising from collisions of economical, ecological and sociological points of view.

-Moreover, artistic contributions to the topic have been created and collected.
-The traveling exhibition SHARING WATER curated by Regina Hügli presents itself at four regional art spaces close to the triple points in 2021-2023.
-Thus we aim to connect the four regions and rise awareness for the treatment of water in source regions.
+Moreover, SHARING WATER offers opportunities to artists to collaborate and Joint field-research at the waterhead regions.
+The traveling exhibition SHARING WATER curated by Regina Hügli presented artistic contributions at regional art spaces close to the triple points in 2021-2023.
+The traveling exhibition aimed to interconnect the four regions and raise awareness for the treatment of water bodies and water resources.

 To foster the cross-border flow of information on behalf of the fluid resource, the project also organizes interdisciplinary events with scientists, artists, local and international experts and activists.